CFSC's Jennifer Preston, Monica Walters-Field and Rachel Singleton-Polster at the UN Permanent Forum on Indigenous Issues 2014

 CFSC individual grant—up to $2,000

 Who can apply?
-Canadian Quakers and regular attenders of Canadian Quaker Meetings who are undertaking activity related to a peace and social justice concern, or are working to meet a social need (local, national, or international).
+Canadian Quakers and regular attenders of Canadian Quaker Meetings who are undertaking activity related to a peace or social justice concern, or are working to meet a social need (local, national, or international).
 Those who have received a CFSC individual grant within the last three years are encouraged to seek other sources of funding so that individual grants may be made available to as many Friends as possible.

-In-Canada project grant—up to $500
+In-Canada project grant—up to $1,000

-CFSC Reconciliation Fund grant—up to $1,000 per year
+CFSC Reconciliation fund grant—up to $1,000 per year

 Who can apply?
 Indigenous people only.

 What kinds of projects qualify?
-The Reconciliation Fund supports grassroots, community-based efforts of Indigenous people in Canada who are working on cultural and language revitalization and other projects.
-A Grant Advisory committee advises on CFSC's decisions on grant applications.
-The Grant Advisory committee is made up of Indigenous individuals CFSC has worked together with for many years.
+The Reconciliation fund supports grassroots, community-based efforts of Indigenous people in Canada who are working on cultural and language revitalization and other projects.
+A Grant advisory committee advises on CFSC's decisions on grant applications.
+The Grant advisory committee is made up of Indigenous individuals CFSC has worked together with for many years.
 Grants are generally up to $1,000 per year with the possibility of applying for continued funding as needed.
 Find out more and download the application form.

 Indigenous rights project grant—up to $1,000